thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO
 ======
+    * implement hour and second in show stats + check why it's so high
+    * add --show-starred
     * add an argument to display 5 random items to the user
     * add an argument to launch pdb after loading the dataframe and printing a few instructions on how to use it
     * better display of the stats using rljust etc